PennyLaneAI/pennylane/doc/introduction/measurements.rst

 1000, 1000

-Since the two qubits are maximally entangled, the measurements always coincide, and the lists are therefore equal:
+Since the two qubits are maximally entangled, the measurement results always coincide, and the lists are therefore equal:

 >>> result[0] == result[1]
 [True True ...
 True]